FabienD/instock/README.md

 # A litte side project to learn

  * Rust API with actix,
- * Rust worker,
+ * Rust workers (RabbitMQ consumer & producer),
  * React + Typescript,

 The goal of this side project is :

-* to track out-of-stock products on e-commerce platform like Amazon
+* to track out-of-stock products on e-commerces platforms.
+I use web scrapping, method that can not work on every site.
-* and be notified when available.
+* and be notified when available,

-Want to buy a PS5 ? :-)